Diagnostics

 Stakeholder Type

 Reading and interpreting the genome — whole genome sequencing of patient DNA — is increasingly common in medical practice for developing and adequately deploying therapeutics.
-Better reading technologies have already helped to diagnose disease, genetic predispositions to disease, and even infections.7 For example, the CRISPR-Cas system is enabling the fast detection of pathogens: Cas12a has detected Hepatitis B in less than 30 minutes.8 More typically, sequencing is now possible in days to weeks.9 Costs are also falling.10
+Better reading technologies have already helped to diagnose disease, genetic predispositions to disease, and even infections.11 For example, the CRISPR-Cas system is enabling the fast detection of pathogens; Cas12a has detected Hepatitis B in less than 30 minutes.12 More typically, sequencing is now possible in hours to days.13 Costs are also falling.14

 Future Horizons: